Mahale Mountains National Park

 Recently, some interesting aspects of the ecology of these fish have been discovered; for example, the fact that the scale-eating cichlid fish displays ‘mouth-sidedness’.
 Members of this species belong to one of two morphological types, ‘right-‘ or ‘left-sided’, and their ratio in a population is kept at 1:1 through frequency-dependent natural selection, which is exerted via prey alertness.
 In other words, if one type of fish becomes more common, prey become better able to detect that morphological type, putting it at a disadvantage, and tipping the balance in favour of the less common type, which subsequently breeds more successfully, and increases in frequency in the population.
 One cat-fish species provides another interesting example in the form of brood parasitism.
 Many cichlids keep their fertilized spawn in their mouths until the fry hatch.
 The fry of one cat-fish species take advantage of this by creeping into the cichlid’s mouth, where they grow whilst eating the fry of their host.

 Miombo woodland (dominated by Brachystegia and Julbernardia species) covers about three quarters of the park.
 This is criss-crossed by narrow strips of riverine forest that grow along some watercourses.
 Where the mountain chain converges with the lake, there is a broad blanket of lowland forest, known locally as ‘Kasoge’, which extends up to 1 300 m a.s.l.
 Above this, on the mountain slopes, a mixture of bamboo bushland and montane forest can be found.
-The montane forest includes trees belonging to genera such as Podocarpus, Bersama, Nuxiacongesta, Macaranga and Croton, which are found in similar forests on Kilimanjaro, Mt.
-Meru and Ngorongoro.
-Above 2 300 m the forest gives way to montane grassland.
+The montane forest comprises of trees which belong to Podocarpus, Bersama, Nuxiacongesta, Macaranga, and Croton family which are also found in similar forests of Kilimanjaro.
+At about 2,300 meters, the slopes are characterized by montane grassland.
 This peculiar habitat mosaic results from the combined presence of Lake Tanganyika and the Mahale Mountains, which affect climatic conditions on a very localized scale.

 The total number of plant species recorded in Mahale Mountains National Park is 1174.
 This list is largely the work of many years of collecting done in the park by the Japanese research team.
 However, their focus has been on chimpanzee food plants and there remains much general botanical fieldwork to be done in Mahale before the park can be considered well collected.
 The Albertine rift, an ecoregion which stretches from the northern end of Lake Albert to the southern end of Lake Tanganyika, has a very high number of plant species (5793) and 567 of those are endemic to the region.
 The current recorded total of 1174 species for Mahale may represent fewer than half of the species actually present there